thelostword/quark-design-docs/src/docs/InternationalAndTheme.md

 ## Intro

-Quark uses Chinese as the default language and supports multi-language switching.
+Quarkd uses Chinese as the default language and supports multi-language switching.
 Please follow the tutorial below to set internationalization.

 ## Multi-language switch

-Quark implements multi-language support through the Locale component, and you can use the Locale.use method to switch the currently used language.
+Quarkd implements multi-language support through the Locale component, and you can use the Locale.use method to switch the currently used language.

 ```ts
 import Locale, { zhCN } from "quarkd/lib/locale";